CatAnnaDev/Auto-placer/Readme.md

-## Teleports to last boss and auto reset dungeon only ace ones.
+## Teleports to last boss or first boss and auto reset dungeon only ace ones.

 ---